pulsatrix-emobility/esp-idf/docs/en/api-reference/peripherals/ledc.rst

         On {IDF_TARGET_NAME}, when channel's binded timer selects its maximum duty resolution, the duty cycle value cannot be set to ``(2 ** duty_resolution)``.
 Otherwise, the internal duty counter in the hardware will overflow and be messed up.

+    .. only:: esp32h2

+        The hardware limitation above only applies to chip revision before v1.2.

 Change PWM Duty Cycle Using Hardware
 """"""""""""""""""""""""""""""""""""